rockettheme/docs/Docs/magento/extensions/footerblock/INDEX.md

 ![][extension1]

-:	1. **Enable Category View** Sets whether you wish to enable or disable the Category View extension.
-[18%, 39%, se]
+:	1. **Enable Footer Block** Enables or disables the footer block module in the store view.
+[20%, 39%, se]
-	2. **Use 2 Column Layout** Allows you to choose between the default column layout or a two column layout.
-[24%, 39%, se]
+	2. **Number of Items in Lists** Sets the number of items that appear in the list columns.
+[26%, 39%, se]
-	3. **Truncate Product Titles/Descriptions** Toggles truncating for long product names and/or descriptions.
-[39%, 39%, se]
+	3. **Truncate Product Titles** Truncates long product titles so they fit in the block.
+[32%, 39%, se]
-	4. **Max Titles Length** If truncating is turned on, it'll set a maximum title length for each product.
-[53%, 39%, se]
+	4. **Max Titles Length** Sets the maximum length (in characters) of titles that appear in the footer.
+[45%, 39%, se]
-	5. **Max Descriptions Length** If truncating is turned on, it'll set a maximum description length for each product.
-[65%, 39%, se]
-	6. **Default Products Layout** Sets whether you'll have a grid or list layout type for products.
-[77%, 39%, se]

-1. **Enable Category View**: Sets whether you wish to enable or disable the Category View extension.

-2. **Use 2 Column Layout**: Allows you to choose between the default column layout or a two column layout.
+	5. **Randomize Products** Randomizes products that appear in the footer with each page load.
+[59%, 39%, se]
+	6. **Show Recently Viewed in Footer** Shows recently viewed products in the footer.
+This is a useful tool when you want to encourage buyers that may be thinking about a product they viewed previously.
+[72%, 39%, se]

+1. **Enable Footer Block**: Enables or disables the footer block module in the store view.

+2. **Number of Items in Lists**: Sets the number of items that appear in the list columns.

-3. **Truncate Product Titles/Descriptions**: Toggles truncating for long product names and/or descriptions.
+3. **Truncate Product Titles**: Truncates long product titles so they fit in the block.

-4. **Max Titles Length**: If truncating is turned on, it'll set a maximum title length for each product.
+4. **Max Titles Length**: Sets the maximum length (in characters) of titles that appear in the footer.

-5. **Max Descriptions Length**: If truncating is turned on, it'll set a maximum description length for each product.

-6. **Default Products Layout**: Sets whether you'll have a grid or list layout type for products.
+5. **Randomize Products**: Randomizes products that appear in the footer with each page load.

+6. **Show Recently Viewed in Footer**: Shows recently viewed products in the footer.
+This is a useful tool when you want to encourage buyers that may be thinking about a product they viewed previously.

 ![][extension2]

-:	1. **Use Accordion Effect** Enables or Disables the accordion effect in product lists.
-[28%, 39%, se]
+:	1. **Column Content** Sets the type of content that appears in the column.
+[23%, 39%, se]
-	2. **Product Filter Title** Sets the title you wish to appear above product category lists.
-[41%, 39%, se]
-	3. **Open First Accordion by Default** Allows you to set the first accordion to be open on page load.
-[60%, 39%, se]

-1. **Use Accordion Effect**: Enables or Disables the accordion effect in product lists.

-2. **Product Filter Title**: Sets the title you wish to appear above product category lists.

-3. **Open First Accordion by Default**: Allows you to set the first accordion to be open on page load.
+	2. **Column Custom Text** Allows you to enter a block of text that appears in the column.
+[30%, 39%, se]
+	3. **Column Cms Block** Select a CMS block to include in custom content.
+[74%, 39%, se]

+These options remain constant throughout all of the column settings (1st, 2nd, 3rd).

+1. **Column Content**: Sets the type of content that appears in the column.

+2. **Column Custom Text**: Allows you to enter a block of text that appears in the column.

+3. **Column Cms Block**: Select a CMS block to include in custom content.

 ![][extension3]

-:	1. **Image Height** Sets the height (in pixels) of the category product images.
-[32%, 39%, se]
-	2. **Image Width** Sets the width (in pixels) of the category product images.
-[53%, 39%, se]

-1. **Image Height** Sets the height (in pixels) of the category product images.

-2. **Image Width** Sets the width (in pixels) of the category product images.
+:	1. **Text Box Content** Allows you to enter text to appear in the text box.
+This can include HTML for a more refined look.
+[8%, 38%, se]
+	2. **Text Box Column Cms Block** Select a CMS block to include in the text box.
+Select **Disabled** for none.
+[30%, 38%, se]
+	3. **Footer CMS Links** You can slect CMS page links to show in the footer by choosing them from this list.
+[35%, 38%, se]
+	4. **Include 'Cart' Link** Includes a link to the cart.
+[62%, 38%, se]
+	5. **Include 'Sitemap' Link** Includes a link to the sitemap.
+[68%, 38%, se]
+	6. **Include 'Search Terms' Link** Includes a link to the Search Terms page.
+[73%, 38%, se]
+	7. **Include 'Advanced Search' Link** Includes a link to the Advanced Search page.
+[78%, 38%, se]
+	8. **Include 'Contact Us' Link** Includes a link to the Contact page.
+[83%, 38%, se]
+	9. **Disable Footer Logo** Disables or enables the presence of the logo in the footer.
+[88%, 38%, se]

+1. **Text Box Content** Allows you to enter text to appear in the text box.
+This can include HTML for a more refined look

+2. **Text Box Column Cms Block** Select a CMS block to include in the text box.
+Select **Disabled** for none.

+3. **Footer CMS Links** You can slect CMS page links to show in the footer by choosing them from this list.

+4. **Include 'Cart' Link** Includes a link to the cart.

+5. **Include 'Sitemap' Link** Includes a link to the sitemap.

+6. **Include 'Search Terms' Link** Includes a link to the Search Terms page.

+7. **Include 'Advanced Search' Link** Includes a link to the Advanced Search page.

+8. **Include 'Contact Us' Link** Includes a link to the Contact page.

+9. **Disable Footer Logo** Disables or enables the presence of the logo in the footer.

 How to Install
 -----